spmedia/PhishingSecLists/README.md

 ![](https://i.imgur.com/g5iDlMS.png)

-Discovery of 1.txt that has user-agent logs in it
+Discovery of l.txt that has user-agent logs in it

 ![](https://i.imgur.com/LLzJAOo.png)